SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

-I think on Mustaq it’s probably not proper for us to give a target for Mustaq.
-Probably just to reinforce the rationale for Mustaq which is Mustaq is very focused on a single SKU in face wash having pretty rapid growth coming from just one or two channel partners and having a very high EBITDA margin.
-So I feel that with Godrej’s capability across other channels, both in E commerce, modern trade and even in general trade, this should give us pretty disruptive growth numbers.
-It is hard to say exactly what I mean that business is 70 odd crores.
+I think on Muuchstac it’s probably not proper for us to give a target for Muuchstac, probably just to reinforce the rationale for Muuchstac, which is Muuchstac is very focused on a single SKU in face wash, having pretty rapid growth coming from just 1 or 2 channel partners and having a very high EBITDA margin.
+So I feel that with Godrej’s, our capability across other channels, both in e-commerce, modern trade and even in general trade, this should give us a pretty disruptive growth numbers.
+It is hard to say exactly what — I mean, that business is INR70-odd crores.
+The total size of the market in men’s face wash is INR1,000-odd crores, growing at 20%.

-The total size of the market in men’s face wash is a thousand odd crores growing at 20%.
-So I would say, I mean whatever happens, this acquisition does look like a pretty good deal at a good price and we will kind of consolidate and try and become the number two player in this.
-And I think that’s how we’ll take it.
-I think in the case of the Park Avenue acquisition, I mean reasonably well, a little slower than what it was last year.
-I think there’s been a pretty sharp change in this market in terms of the market has upgraded from deodorants to EDPs and that is a segment where there is a clear market leader.
+So I would say — I mean, whatever happens, this acquisition does look like a pretty good deal at a good price.
+And we will kind of consolidate and try and become the number 2 player in this and I think that’s how we’ll take it.
+I think in the case of the Park Avenue acquisition, I mean, reasonably well, a little slower than what it was last year.
+I think there’s been a pretty sharp change in this market in terms of the market has upgraded from deodorants to EDPs, and that is a segment where there is a clear market leader, but we are now competing for number 2 and getting explosive growth actually in EDPs.
+So there does seem to be a market change from deodorants to EDPs.
+Again, this is one of those markets where I feel like the long-term growth will be there.
+Our short-term growth is a little bit lower than what is still respectable, but a little bit lower than what we want it to be, but we will accelerate it with time.

 Abneesh Roy

-Could you elaborate on the edp?
-What constraint is there, if any in terms of either technology or product?
+Could you elaborate on the EDP?
+What constraint is there, if any, in terms of either technology or product?

 Sudhir Sitapati